blueoptimaltd/gerrit-delete-project-plugin/src/main/resources/Documentation/config.md

 plugin.@PLUGIN@.archiveDeletedRepos
 :	Whether to archive repositories instead of deleting them.

+Warning: **This configuration option will be ignored for Git MultiSite replicated repositories.
+Repositories being deleted by GitMultiSite are always archived.**.

 	Archiving the git repository means that the repository is stored in a folder which is not visible to the users which, from the user